CodeChain-io/codechain/spec/JSON-RPC.md

 [Back to **List of methods**](#list-of-methods)

-## chain_containTransaction
+## chain_containsTransaction
-Returns true if the transaction with the given hass is in the chain.
+Returns true if the transaction with the given hash is in the chain.

 ### Params
  1. transaction hash - `H256`